Why become a mindfulness teacher?

 - increase your wellbeing and boost your mental growth

-- share mindfulness in a professional way with others
+- share mindfulness in a skilful way with others

 - figure out what it is that you have to offer the world